Euro zone bond yields drop on economic data, U.S. Treasury rally | Business

 Euro zone bond yields drop on economic data, U.S. Treasury rally

-Eurozone government bond yields, which have hit some of their highest levels in nearly a year recently, dipped across the board, a sign of caution before the release.
-Germany's 10-year government bond yield dropped 4 basis points to -0.322%, moving further away from the one-year high of -0.203% in late February.
+Euro zone government bond yields, which have hit some of their highest levels in nearly a year recently, dipped across the board.
+Germany's 10-year government bond yield fell 2.6 basis points to -0.304%, moving further away from the one-year high of -0.203% in late February.

-Other eurozone bond yields were also down between 4 and 6 basis points across the board., Analysts do not expect the economic gloom and the fall in yields to last as vaccination programs progress in Europe and the United States, fuelling an economic recovery from the COVID-19 crisis.
+Other euro zone bond yields were also down between 2 and 4 basis points across the board., Analysts do not expect the economic gloom and the fall in yields to last as vaccination programmes progress in Europe and the United States, fuelling an economic recovery from the COVID-19 crisis.

 In addition, the European Central Bank failed to increase the pace of its emergency purchases last week, missing market expectations and adding to doubts about its commitment to supporting a pandemic-stricken, debt-laden economy.
-Later on Tuesday, the European Union is due to continue its emergency SURE borrowing program by issuing 9 billion euros of 15-year Social bonds, according to a lead manager.
+Later on Tuesday, the European Union was due to continue its emergency SURE borrowing programme by issuing 9 billion euros ($10.7 billion) of 15-year Social bonds, according to a lead manager.

-Demand for the bond sale was in excess of 61 billion euros by mid-morning, the lead manager said in a message to investors seen by Reuters.
+Demand for the bond sale was in excess of 61 billion euros, the lead manager said in a message to investors seen by Reuters. ($1 = 0.8414 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)